mikelove/mikelove.github.io/pages/software.md

 [Salmon](https://combine-lab.github.io/salmon/) a tool for quantifying the expression of transcripts using RNA-seq data.
-I collaborate with the author and developer Rob Patro on bias correction methods in Salmon, similar to those in alpine, on measurements of estimation uncertainty through Gibbs and bootstrap sampling, and on propagation of metadata from abundance estimation to downstream analysis packages.
+I collaborate with the lead author and maintainer Rob Patro (SBU) on bias correction methods in Salmon, similar to those in alpine, on measurements of estimation uncertainty through Gibbs and bootstrap sampling, and on propagation of metadata from abundance estimation to downstream analysis packages.